potato889643797/Chat-potatoe/README.md

-# Chat-potatoe
+#An open-source chat platform focused on privacy, customization, and user control.

-Open-source chat platform focused on privacy, anonymity, and customization.
-Users can personalize their experience with custom CSS, themes, logos, and more, while choosing between anonymous or identified communication.
+🚧 This project is currently in early development.